The technology that moves genereAvventura: The Terrific Menace of the Invaders from Audiogalaxy (GA:TTMOTIFA)

 Day of the Tentacle, due to the

-deformed perspectives and the technical
+and the technical

-licences that can be taken when realism
+that can be taken

 isn't the first priority.